 A classic joke in my beginning classes always develops around the word gift.
-In Swedish this word has double-meaning; it’s both the adjective married, and a noun for poison.
+In Swedish, this word has a double meaning; it’s both the adjective married and a noun for poison.

 Vi har varit gifta i nio år.
 We have been married for nine years.

 Det finns råttgift i garaget.
 There is rat poison in the garage.

 The word gipt from Old Norse means gift or dowry, often the most dreaded, and all-too-expensive part of nuptials.
 So, perhaps this gift was indeed like poison in the eyes of the Vikings.
 Come on Sigurðr, it can’t be that bad, right?

 Speaking of bad (ett), that means a swim or a dip.

 En kock means a chef.
 And on the contrary, if chefen pulls you into her office, it means the boss wants to speak with you.

 Wearing en kostym, a suit, to your job’s summer barbecue party is too formal.
 Unless you work at en fabrik, a factory, that makes suits, then you’re right on!